B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 # Data

-In order to generate meaningful captions, we need to train a model for both images and their descriptions, at the same time.
-For this project, I used the open source Flicker 8K from [Kaggle](https://www.kaggle.com/shadabhussain/flickr8k), which includes 8,000 images and each image has five captions.
+To generate meaningful captions, we need to train a model for both images and their descriptions, at the same time.
+For this project, I used the open-source Flicker 8K from [Kaggle](https://www.kaggle.com/shadabhussain/flickr8k), which includes 8,000 images and each image has five captions.
 I used 6,000 images and their captions for training and the rest for testing.
 To show you how the data looks like, I have included below two sample images and their captions.
-As you can see, each caption is describing the image slightly differently, but the captions are very similar, because they are describing the same picture!
+As you can see, each caption is describing the image slightly differently, but the captions are very similar because they are describing the same picture!
 Alternatively, we could just use one caption for each image, but having five captions provides for more training data and therefore more robust results.

 ![Sample Image and Captions](../assets/img/image_captions/Sample_Img&Caption1.jpg){: .postImage}
 **Captions:**